 The City of Marion is located 10 km south of Adelaide in South Australia.
-It has a population of approximately 88,618 people and is showing healthy growth.
-This is due in part to overseas migration which welcomes newcomers from countries such as the United Kingdom, India, China, the Philippines, the eastern countries of Africa and many others.
-Over 30% of people living in the City of Marion were born overseas, and 19.4% speak a language other than English at home.
+The estimated resident population for 2021 is 95,650 and is showing healthy growth.
+This is due in part to overseas migration which welcomes newcomers from countries such as the United Kingdom, India, China, Nepal, and many new and emerging communities.

 On 26 August 2003, the City of Marion Council became a Refugee Welcome Zone (RWZ) and this commitment is enshrined in their community vision of a place where cultural diversity is celebrated.
 These themes have been implemented in many of their cultural programs in support of refugees and culturally diverse communities.
-The City of Marion supports and works in partnership with culturally diverse and aboriginal people through community cultural development projects, programs and events.
+The City of Marion supports and works in partnership with culturally diverse and First Nations people through community cultural development projects, programs, and events.

 Annual events supported by the City of Marion include Harmony Day in March.
 The Living in Harmony initiative, designed to challenge all Australians to take a stand against racism, prejudice and intolerance, is about practising justice, equality, fairness and developing friendship.

-City of Marion collaborated with ‘Local Government Reference Group’, six other councils and the ARA to produce a Community Connections guide for refugees and new arrivals to assist those that are unfamiliar with written English to understand the role Council plays and the services that they provide.
+City of Marion collaborated with ‘Local Government Reference Group’, six other councils, and the ARA to produce a Community Connections guide for refugees and new arrivals to assist those that are unfamiliar with written English to understand the role Council plays and the services that they provide.

 The City of Marion supports the Australian Refugee Association’s Scholarship Program.

 The Marion Celebrates Festival is a large community festival with the theme Many Cultures, One Earth attracting approximately 7000 people.
-The festival gives emerging and culturally diverse communities the opportunity to showcase their culture, identity and talents through projects, performances and market stalls.
+The festival gives emerging and culturally diverse communities the opportunity to showcase their culture, identity, and talents through performances and market stalls.